HomeFeaturesTop 6 Hacks To Secure Your eCommerce Site Against Cyber Threats

 This post will show you the top 6 hacks to secure your eCommerce site against cyber threats.

-ECommerce sites are a lucrative source of personal and financial data for potential attackers.
+ECommerce sites are a lucrative personal and financial data source for potential attackers.
 The impact on eCommerce businesses can be devastating.
-After a major breach, 60% of companies tend to close down for good within six months.
-The cost of breaches are so overwhelming in terms of both recovery fines, damages and penalties that it’s imperative for business owners now to pay attention to shoring up the security of their sites.
+After a significant breach, 60% of companies tend to close down for good within six months.

-But eCommerce business owners are well aware of their responsibility towards protecting their own and their consumer’s data and are trying to cope.
+However, eCommerce business owners are aware of their responsibility to protect their and their consumers’ data and are trying to cope.
 According to the VMWare Carbon Black 2020 Cybersecurity Outlook Report, 77% of businesses bought new security products within the last year and 69% had invested in engaging security staff.
-With government and legal standards also getting enforced more regularly, most businesses are now trying to meet set levels of security compliance, such as the Payment Card Industry Data Security Standard (PCI DSS).

-In this article, we will explore the Top 6 Hacks to Keep your eCommerce Site Secure Against Cyber Threats.
+This article will explore the Top 6 Hacks to Keep your eCommerce Site Secure Against Cyber Threats.

 What Is eCommerce Security?